Altered Scale – A Simple How To Guide

 More Scale And Chord Resources

 If dominant chord extensions are brand new to you than I highly recommend you check out this dominant chord extensions starter lesson to get you up to speed.
-I also recommend you start learning how to use augmented chord arpeggios in your jazz improvisation because they come from the altered scale.
+I also recommend you start learning how to use augmented chord arpeggios in your jazz improvisation method because they come from the altered scale.

 If you would like more information on some other useful jazz scales than you should check out this major chord scale lesson, this minor chord scale lesson, or this dominant chord scale article.